Fully Funded Studentship Healthier crops with less fertilizer (RIDOUT_J14DTP)

 This project has been shortlisted for funding by the Norwich Biosciences Doctoral Training Partnership (DTP) – a collaboration between the Norwich Biosciences Institutes and the University of East Anglia.
 Shortlisted applicants will be interviewed as part of the Studentship Competition.
 The interview dates will be the 14th and 15th January 2014.

-Also Read PhD Studentship Education
+Also Read Applied Mathematics PhD Studentship in Climate-Carbon Cycle Research

 Leave a Reply